Sprint 'n' Catch

 Sprint 'n' Catch is a perfect way to have fun while working on reactions, acceleration and speed at the athlete's own pace.

 One tennis ball for every two athletes.
-One flexi-cone per athlete.
+One cone per athlete.

 Organise athletes into pairs.
 Mixed ability pairings are fine.
-Each pair is given one tennis ball and two flexi-cones and assigned an area in which to play.
+Each pair is given one tennis ball and two cones and assigned an area in which to play.

-One of the athletes in each pair places a flexi-cone by their feet and stands and holds the tennis ball out at arm's length.
+One of the athletes in each pair places a cone by their feet and stands and holds the tennis ball out at arm's length.

-The other athlete stands roughly three metres back (marking their position with a flexi-cone) facing their partner and in line with the outstretched arm.
+The other athlete stands roughly three meters back (marking their position with a cone) facing their partner and in line with the outstretched arm.

 At a moment of their choosing the athlete holding the ball drops it.
 The other athlete must run and catch the ball before it bounces a second time.